Page title

 Subregulation (4) additionally provides that a property is considered a residence if a person is enrolled on the residence roll for that property.

-• The properties zoning and approved purpose;
+• the property’s zoning and approved purpose

-• The structure and fit out of the building.
+• the structure and fit out of the building.

 b.
 The person has a right of quiet enjoyment to 10m2 of floor area which is not excluded floor area (r10(2)(b).